 - Defensive driver discount

 Geico has a financial strength rating of A++ from AM Best.
 That means the company has a superior ability to meet its insurance obligations and fulfill claims.
-Geico’s claims process was rated highly on J.D.
-Power’s 2020 U.S. Auto Claims Satisfaction Study.
-The study found that overall satisfaction with claims has increased across the industry, and Geico came in fourth place overall.
-It’s good to find a company with a strong claims process since that’s really what car insurance is all about.
+Geico was rated highly on the J.D.
+Power 2021 U.S. Auto Insurance StudySM.
+The company received 841 out of 1,000 points for the New England region and ranked in fourth place.

 To learn more about the car insurance provider, check out our full Geico auto insurance review.